premkpavuluri/microservices-research/final.md

 ## 3. Architectural diagrams for microservice and monolithic architectures.

-## 4. Advantages of Microservice over monolithic
+## 4. Advantages and Disadvantages of Microservice.

-## 5. Disadvantages of Microservice over monolithic
+## 5. Advantages and Disadvantages of Monolithic.

+## 6. Why projects moving towards microservices.

+## 7. Why projects are sticking with monolithic.

-## 6. What questions to ask to decide if someone needs microservices or not.
+## 8. What questions to ask to decide if someone needs microservices or not.

-## 7. Why the world is moving towards microservices

-## 8. Conclusion
+## 9. Conclusion

-## 9. References
+## 10. References

 ### Section 1